Old Dog Sickness and Diarrhea (What It Means and When To Worry)

 2. Gastrointestinal Infections

-Bacterial or viral infections are another frequent reason for sickness and diarrhea in old dogs.
+Bacterial or viral infections are another frequent reason for vomiting and diarrhea in old dogs.
 Bacteria like Salmonella, E. coli, or Campylobacter can be picked up from contaminated food, soil, or other animals.

 Because an aging dog’s immune system is weaker, even minor infections can cause severe gastrointestinal distress.